Nowadays with so many engine options available, it’s no wonder so many are left bewildered when faced with a new car purchase.

 Let’s take a look at how they compare…

-Diesel is particularly fuel-effective for larger SUVs used for towing or longer road trips.
+However, diesel is particularly fuel-effective for larger SUVs used for towing or longer road trips.
 On the downside, even filtered diesel creates noxious emissions, and the production of diesel from crude oil creates significantly higher nitrous oxide (NO) emissions than petrol.

 In Australia, a hybrid engine means the combination of either electric and petrol engines, or electric and diesel engines.